able

 It’s important to understand that the verb “be” can take many forms: am, is, are, was, were, will be, can be, has been, have been, had been, etc.

-b.
-The word "able" can be used as an adjective or as a suffix.
+c.
+Use "able" as an adjective or suffix.

-• He is very capable.
-(The word “capable” is adjective with an “able” suffix.)
+- He is very capable.
+(The word “capable” is an adjective with an “able” suffix.)

-The word “able” is usually part of a verb phrase, but you can also use it as an adjective or as part of another word.
+It’s useful to observe that the word “able” is usually part of a verb phrase (be able to), but you can also use it as an adjective or as part of another word.